Appy011/are_you_dirty_enough/README.md

 <p align="center"><img src="images/feature_importance.png" /p>

-The graph above shows that MFCC1 is definately one of the most important features in this data.
+The graph above shows that MFCC1 is definately one of the most important features for classification.

 # Leakage Check